jorendorff/git-ignorance/ignorance.md

 > Can I `git log --graph` all branches?

 Yes, `git log --graph --all`.
+(Note: this shows all commits reachable from any reference found under `.git/refs`, not all commits in the object store.)

 You can also do `git log --graph master branch1 branch2` to see multiple specific branches at once.